 Four of the seven wells were brought on production with the oil and water produced trucked to local facilities for processing and onward transportation.
 Production levels reached a peak greater than 500 boped, however the operations were high cost, and when the oil price dropped to a third of the previous value in early 2015, the wells were shut in pending a review of how to economically produce the oil.

 The Company acquisition of the Rainbow assets has enabled a different production and processing method to be developed for the existing Virgo wells.
 During 2017 and 2018, some of the wells will be dual completed so that the water that is produced with the oil can be re-injected into the same well at a different depth.
 This provides some enhanced recovery of oil through pressure support and allows that only the oil from the well is trucked for processing and sale.
 This can then be trucked to the Rainbow facilities ensuring that the Company does not pay unnecessary processing fees.

 A large mapping project is now underway to establish the optimum areas to progress the development in the Virgo area.
-This will lead to a development programme in 2018 that will include sidetracks of existing wells and drilling new wells.
-The potential of the other reservoir horizons in the acreage will also be established.
+In 2019, the Company intends to conduct a new horizontal well drilling and workover programme.

 Estimated in place